Scientists have identified at least 76 molecular targets in our bodies through which CBD works to produce its effects.

--CBD has also been shown to affect the TRPV1 receptor which is involved in pain and inflammation.
+Another is the TRPV1 receptor which is involved in pain and inflammation.

-CBD, or cannabidiol is a popular natural remedy derived from the hemp plant.
-Used increasingly for a variety of common ailments, both human and dog, CBD products can now be found everywhere from Walgreens to your grandma’s medicine cabinet.
+CBD is a popular natural remedy extracted from the hemp variety of the cannabis plant.
+Used for a variety of common ailments, both human and dog, CBD products can now be found everywhere from Walgreens to your grandma’s medicine cabinet.

 What Is CBD and How Does It Work?